m-r-s/fade/README.md

 Install Ubuntu Linux on the machine that you want to run FADE.
 Some additional packages are required which can be installed using the following command in a terminal:

-`sudo apt-get install git build-essential octave liboctave-dev`
+`sudo apt-get install git build-essential octave liboctave-dev gawk`

 ### Hidden Markov Toolkit